Canada, cool on the F-35, says Lockheed jet still an option

 Canada is staying in the nine-nation consortium that helped fund development of the F-35.
 Lockheed Martin said in June it was studying whether to shift work on the plane away from Canadian firms amid uncertainty over Ottawa's intentions.

-Canadian firms will account for development and production work on the F-35 programme worth about US$1 billion by the end of 2016, the company said.
+Canadian firms will account for development and production work on the F-35 program worth about US$1 billion by the end of 2016, the company said.

 (Reporting by David Ljunggren and Leah Schnurr; Editing by Nick Zieminski and Grant McCool)